 You can’t miss the caviar, best paired with toro tartare or yellowtail tartare.
 For a hot dish, try the squid pasta or pan seared salmon.
 For the meat-eaters, a staple of Japanese cuisine is A5 Wagyu, known as one of the best forms of beef in the world.
 Nobu Miami serves this in many different styles you can chose from.

 Of course the sushi is top notch, serving nigiri, sashimi, and rolls.
 Nobu Miami also specialized in vegetarian and vegan dishes, including seasonal mushroom soup and roasted eggplant.
+This is truly one of the best things to do in Miami at night!

 To find the best lunch in Miami, look no further than Los Fuegos by Frances Mallman.
 Frances Mallman is an award-winning Argentinian chef, known for his experience cooking in open-fire kitchens.
 He brings this passion to life at Los Fuegos to create one of the best restaurants in Miami Beach for an engaging culinary experience.